hackosapiens/slowLoris/README.md

 # slowLoris
-DDoS tool
+# DoS tool

-Breakdown of the code :
+# Breakdown of the code :

 1.Importing necessary modules: The script begins by importing the necessary Python modules - socket for network connections, random for generating random numbers, time for handling time-related tasks, and sys for accessing command-line arguments.